Using Zotero with Google Docs

 In the Zotero menu, you'll find the following options:

-Once authenticated, you can begin inserting citations from your Zotero libraries.
+Once you've authorized the plugin to access your document, you can begin inserting citations from your Zotero libraries.

 Citing